WEIRDLAND: Bruce Springsteen and Bob Dylan (rock biopics), Lou Reed, Kurt Cobain, Jeff Tweedy

 In 2009, NME reported that a film about Kurt Cobain was in the works based on Charles Cross's groundbreaking biography of Cobain "Heavier than Heaven" (2002), which would have likewise been the title of the movie, but the only film that resembled loosely the life and tribulations of the grunge superstar was Last Days (2005) directed by Gus Van Sant, starring Michael Pitt as Blake, a suicidal musician who obviously is a stand-in for Cobain.
 Courtney Love, who was expected to having been the executive producer of Heavier than Heaven, said she wanted actor Ryan Gosling to play her late husband Kurt Cobain in the film, and she wanted Scarlett Johansson to portray herself.
 According to Rolling Stone magazine the pre-production didn't ever kick-off, despite having an additional cast lined up aside from Ryan Gosling and Scarlett Johansson: Justin Long as Krist Noveselic (Nirvana's bassist), Topher Grace as Dave Grohl (Nirvana's drummer), Cate Blanchett as Eric Erlandson (guitarist and songwriter for Hole).
 Also in talks were Emile Hirsch as Eddie Vedder, lead singer of Pearl Jam, and Toni Collette as Kim Gordon of Sonic Youth.
 Source: www.nme.com

 I Am Trying to Break Your Heart - A Film About Wilco, directed by Sam Jones in 2002.
 "Both Nonesuch and Reprise are owned by AOL Time Warner.
 In other words, the same suits who supposedly found Wilco's approach too artistic to tolerate when the band was working for one part of the company apparently found it commercially viable when the band was working for another part.
 In the movie, this comes across as simply an ironic twist of fate.
 But it's more than that.
-In fact, Nonesuch's move makes the whole "victim of multinational capitalism" narrative look rather suspect.
+In fact, Nonesuch's move makes the whole "victim of multinational capitalism" narrative look rather disconcerting.
 After all, if Reprise's axing of Wilco was really the inevitable result of a corporate ethos that privileges commercial appeal over artistic integrity, then Nonesuch's decision makes no sense."
 Source: www.slate.com

 Jeff Tweedy traces his life from his childhood in Belleville, a town he describes as "depressing and depressed in all of the familiar ways common to dying Midwestern manufacturing hubs."
 He took to music early, listening in his family's attic to the Replacements, discovering "a secret self.
 A better self than the one I was stuck with."
 It was in high school where Tweedy made a friend who would change his life.
 He and his classmate Jay Farrar bonded over their shared love of music, and soon formed the band Uncle Tupelo.
 The group released just four albums before breaking up acrimoniously; their record No Depression would lend its name to an alternative-country fanzine, and later, to the genre itself.
 Not unlike Kurt Cobain, Jeff Tweedy actively demythologized the figure of the rock-’n’-roll hero.
 Instead of painting a self-indulgent portrait of bravado, Tweedy related tales of social awkwardness and panic attacks overcome by hard work, claiming vulnerability as his defining artistic trait.
 Reluctant to talk about the grunge genre or Cobain, Tweedy said to Pitchfork in 2015 when Montage of Heck was released: "The documentary is about the abrasion of fame.
 It is a wrenching analysis that many fans have been craving since the terrible suicide of Kurt Cobain, capturing the humanity of a rock star, not just the extent of his image."